Ilya-Kolomin/StatIDEA/README.md

 ## Description
 StatIDEA is a plugin for JetBrains’ IDEs to measure programmer stats such as the use of the keyboard (typed symbols, used shortcuts, copy/paste usage, and etc.) and mouse (number of clicks, what actions programmer performed, time spent using mouse, and etc.).

 The main objective of this project is to learn how to construct and develop open-source projects and study software system analysis.
-So that there are no business goals and the product will be distributed free of charge.
+The product will be distributed free of charge.

 [Artifact](https://docs.google.com/document/d/1pzEI4KoVcqn5pdFqiqAIp8Q0a2v1-GzP/edit?usp=sharing&ouid=111082605146895567204&rtpof=true&sd=true)